ToF-/Domain/README.md

 data SummaryLine = SummaryLine { summaryCategory :: String
                                , summaryAmount   :: Double }
 ```
-Since we should be able to `read` a Transaction from a `String` containing comma separated value, let's make this type an instance of `Read` and write a simplistic parser for it:
+Since we should be able to convert a Transaction from a `String` containing comma separated value, we can create a rudimentary parser for such values, by making `Transaction` an instance of the `Read` class.
+let's make this type an instance of `Read` and write a parser for it:

 ```haskell
 instance Read Transaction where